 This is an introductory course in economics with an emphasis on macroeconomics.
-In the first third of the course, we will cover general "microeconomic" topics such as scarcity, choice, how the market system works and the effects of government intervention.
+In the first third of the course, we will cover general "microeconomic" topics such as scarcity, choice, how the market system works, and the effects of government intervention.
 This will take us up to the first midterm.
 Then we'll turn to long-run macroeconomics and consider such things as economic growth and consumption.
 This should take us through to the second midterm.
-We'll then look at money and inflation and finish with short-run macroeconomics and stabilization policies.
-Time permitting, we will also consider contemporary issues such as the role of economic policy in addressing the COVID crisis.
+We'll then look at financial markets, money and inflation, short-run macroeconomics, and end with stabilization policies.
+We will also explore contemporary issues in the Wall Street Journal and IMF blogs.

 Note that hyperlinks are embedded throughout this document.
-Please click on the words in this color to access email links, documents and web pages.
+Please click on the words in this color to access email links, documents, and web pages.